MillionConcepts/lhorizon/docs/paper.md

 lunar maps.
-Using these instruments in unusual ways also resulted in additional measurement uncertainties (_e.g._, geometric uncertainty) that we wanted to minimize.  _Horizons_ was an appealing data source due to its high precision (up to microarcseconds for Moon positions relative to Earth positions in this time frame, well above the limits of precision introduced by our other constraints) and its ability to deliver tables of positions relative to arbitrary topocentric points, automatically referenced to the geodetic datums of their host bodies (_e.g._ WGS84 for Earth), with robust corrections for light-time, gravitational deflection, and aberration.
+Using these instruments in unusual ways also resulted in additional measurement uncertainties (_e.g._, geometric uncertainty) that we wanted to minimize.  _Horizons_ was an appealing data source due to its high precision (up to microarcseconds for Moon positions relative to Earth in the relevant time frame, well above the limits of precision introduced by our other constraints) and its ability to deliver tables of positions relative to arbitrary topocentric points, natively referenced to the geodetic datums of their host bodies (_e.g._ WGS84 for Earth), with robust corrections for light-time, gravitational delays, and aberration.

-However, with millions of data points widely dispersed across times and observing locations, we needed a highly performant programmatic interface to perform our task.
+However, with millions of data points widely dispersed across times and observing locations, we needed a highly performant programmatic interface to achieve our task.
 We were pleased to discover that the _astroquery_ [@Ginsburg_2019] project included a module for querying _Horizons_ called `jplhorizons`.
 This module, written primarily by Michael Mommert around 2016, is tightly integrated with _astroquery_.
-It uses _astroquery_’s session handlers and parsing system, and returns results in _astropy_ tables.
+It uses _astroquery_'s session handlers and parsing system, and returns results in _astropy_ tables.
-Unfortunately, we discovered that, due to changes in the behavior of the Horizons CGI endpoint, parts of `jplhorizons` that probably worked very well in 2016 no longer worked in 2019.
-We implemented workarounds, but discovered that the performance of `jplhorizons` was inadequate for our use case. _astroquery_’s parsers and _astropy_ tables are powerful, but this power comes at a performance cost.
-The cost is irrelevant for many applications, but quite relevant for use cases with tens to hundreds of thousands of data points per analysis.
-We wrote an entirely new response parser using only builtins, _NumPy_, and _pandas_, resulting in performance improvements of 10-100x.
+Unfortunately, we discovered that due to changes in the behavior of the Horizons CGI endpoint, parts of `jplhorizons` that probably worked very well in 2016 no longer worked in 2019.
+We implemented workarounds, but discovered that the performance of `jplhorizons` was inadequate for our use case. _astroquery_'s parsers and _astropy_ tables are powerful, but this power comes at a performance cost.
+The cost is irrelevant for many applications but quite relevant for use cases with tens to hundreds of thousands of data points per analysis.
+We wrote an entirely new response parser using only builtins, _NumPy_, and _pandas_, resulting in performance improvements of a factor 10-100x.
-(Since then, there have been significant backend improvements in _astropy_ tables, and `lhorizon` typically offers only about 10x speed and 50% memory reduction over `jplhorizons`.
+(Since then, there have been significant backend improvements in _astropy_ tables, and `lhorizon` typically offers only about 10x speed and 50% memory reduction over the latest version of `jplhorizons`.
 Benchmark notebooks are available in our GitHub repository.)

 We submitted minimal workarounds for the API issues to _astroquery_, but the